-To start building my own personal identity, I decided to design myself a logo.
+To start building my identity, I decided to design myself a logo for branding.

-- Oracle bone script: The earliest version of Chinese character.
-It obviously stands for a whole tree: an integration of roots, trunk and branches from bottom to the top.
+- Oracle bone script: The earliest version of a Chinese character.
+It stands for a whole tree: an integration of roots, trunk and branches from bottom to the top.
 To my surprise, it represents the unique origin of itself.
-Since Chinese character about trees are often comprised of two parts: one component to indicate that it is plant; while the other component acts like pictophonetic factors.
-However, the oracle bone script version of “Sang” has no pictophonetic component at all; it is simply hieroglyphical.
+Since Chinese character about trees are often comprised of two parts: one component to indicate that it is planted; while the other component acts like pictophonetic factors.
+However, the oracle bone script version of “Sang” has no pictophonetic component at all; it is merely hieroglyphical.

-- Contemporary typeface: I like the top triangular and the bottom tripod structures, and I also like a Chinese dissection puzzle called “tangram”, for its creative affordances.
-Hence I tried to combine the structure of modern typeface and the tangram together to create the wireframe of this logo, just as Li Si redesign the calligraphy two thousand years ago.
+- Contemporary typeface: I like the top triangular and the bottom tripod structures, and I also love a Chinese dissection puzzle called “tangram,” for its creative affordances.
+Hence I tried to combine the formation of modern typeface and the tangram to create the wireframe of this logo, just as Li Si redesign the calligraphy two thousand years ago.

 For picking the color palette, I got inspired by the pink of mulberry fruits, the coal of soil where the tree rooted in, the cyan of mulberry leaves and the cream of silk generated by silkworms after they consume leaves.
-After choosing the four colors, I filled them in my “sangram” as if I am painting a coloring book.
-Voila, an logo of mine is done!
+After choosing the four colors, I filled them in my “Sangram” as if I am painting a coloring book.
+Voila, a logo of mine is created!

 Looking back on my design process, I want to note that how precious our legacies are.
 I have been through a self-identity hatred stage; now I see the complex as ridiculous.
 Our heritage is lying in our names, our daily lives and every breath we take, with great inspirations for us to draw on.